dolmades/dolmades-cli/README.md

 As of now a collection of a few command line scripts represent the prototypical implementation of the underlying concepts:

-* `dolmades` - to maintain your installed windows application
+* `dolmades` - to maintain your installed windows applications
-* `ingredients` - to maintain your recipes dependencies (installers, resource files, ...)
+* `cook` - cooks a dolmade given a recipe and its ingredients
-* `cook` - cooks a dolmade given a Dolmadefile and its ingredients
+* `box` - creates a standalone installer from a cooked dolmade
-* `goglizer` - prepares win-only GOG games to be cooked; GOG account required
+* `goglizer` - creates template recipes for win-only GOG games; GOG account required
-* `config.py` - a configuration file provides important settings
+* `config.py` - a configuration file providing important settings

 ## Long-term Goal
 Once the prototype is feature-complete I want to work on an enhanced followup version based on Qt and a remote repository service where user can store their dolmades, ingredients and recipes.

 ### Requirements

-* x86-64 linux with X11
+* x86 Linux (32 or 64 bit) with X.Org and xdg-compliant desktop environment
 * Python 2.7
-* tar+curl
+* tar+gzip+curl

 ### Acknowledgements